alexhkurz/nostr-client-in-python/README.md

 # Nostr Client in Python

-This is a simple Nostr client [^dsm] in Python that connects to a relay and allows you to send and receive events.
+This is a simple Nostr client in Python that connects to a relay and allows you to send and receive events.

 WARNING: Work in progress.
 Simple web interface to send and read messages.